souharda7/Bee-Evolution-Simulator/README.md

 3. Bee Preferences over Time: A multi-line chart showing the distribution of the population's dietary preferences (Quality 1 vs. 5 vs. 10).
 This visualizes natural selection as the population adapts to prefer higher-quality food sources.

-For a more detailed report refer to this doc: [Bee Simulator Report.pdf](https://github.com/user-attachments/files/27755725/Bee.Simulator.Report.pdf)
+For a more detailed report refer to this doc: [Report.docx](https://github.com/user-attachments/files/27755810/Report.docx)